esimov/caire/README.md

 Also the library supports the **`-square`** option.
 When this option is used the image will be resized to a square, based on the shortest edge.

-The **`-scale`** option will resize the image proportionally.
-First the image is scaled down preserving the image aspect ratio, then the seam carving algorithm is applied only to the remaining points.
+When an image is resized both horizontally and vertically, the algorithm will try to rescale it prior resizing, but also preserving the image aspect ratio.
+Then the seam carving algorithm is applied only to the remaining points.
 Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and will remove only the remaining 268px.

-**Notice: Using the `-scale` option will reduce drastically the processing time.
-Use this option whenever is possible!**

 The CLI command can process all the images from a specific directory: